A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Preliminaries

 Given a group $G\acts\Omega$ and $B\subseteq \Omega$ finite, the \textbf{algebraic closure} of $B$, $\acl(B)$, is the set of all elements of $\Omega$ which have finite orbit under the action $G_{(B)}\acts\Omega$ of the pointwise stabiliser of $B$.
 We say that $G\acts \Omega$ has \textbf{locally finite algebraic closure} if the algebraic closure of any finite set is finite; {this is the case for all oligomorphic actions.} Moreover, $G\acts\Omega$ has \textbf{no algebraicity} if for all finite $B\subseteq\Omega$, $\acl(B)=B$. {It is easy to see that this implies that {the center $Z(G)$} of $G$ is trivial.}\\

-Some remarkable results of~\cite{Lascar, lascar1989demi} on monoids of elementary embeddings rely on the assumption that the underlying group $G$ is $\bm{G}$\textbf{-finite}: for every open subgroup $U\leq G$, the intersection of all closed subgroups of finite index in $U$ still has finite index in $U$.
+\mic{Some remarkable results of~\cite{Lascar, lascar1989demi} on monoids of elementary embeddings on a structure $\sA$ (with domain $\Omega$) rely on the assumption that $\sA$ is $\bm{G}$\textbf{-finite}:\footnote{\mic{We note that several papers on reconstruction use a different definition of $G$-finiteness as given in~\cite[p.35]{lascar1989demi}.
+However, that definition is known to be equivalent to $G$-finiteness (as needed for the results of Lascar we mention) only under the additional assumption of $G$-compactness, which can fail even in the $\omega$-categorical setting~\cite{ivanov2010countably}.
+This confusion arose from the fact that~\cite{lascar1989demi} tacitly assumes model-theoretic stability, which implies $G$-compactness.}} for every finite $X\subseteq\Omega$, there is some finite $Y\subseteq \Omega$ such that $\Aut(\sA)_{(Y)}=\Autf_{(X)}(\sA)$, where $\Autf_{(X)}(\sA)$ is the group of Lascar strong automorphisms fixing $X$:}

 As far as we know, there are no known examples of finitely homogeneous structures which are not $G$-finite.
 However, allowing for an infinite language it is easy to build such structures~\cite{lascar1982category}:

 \begin{definition} By the Cherlin-Hrushovski structure $\sA_{\mathrm{CH}}$ we mean the homogeneous structure obtained as the Fra\"{i}ss\'{e} limit of finite structures with, for each $n\in\mathbb{N}$, a $2n$-ary equivalence relation $E_n$ on $n$-tuples, such that each $E_n$ has at most two equivalence classes. \end{definition}